17 Top-Rated Tourist Attractions in Poland

 The Auschwitz I and the Auschwitz II—Birkenau concentration camps are a different kind of must-see.
 Located about an hour west of Krakow, the camps offer a sobering look into the past.

-Between 1942 and 1944, over 900,000 Jews were brought to the camps here from German-occupied countries.
+Between 1940 and 1945, over 1.3 million people — most of whom were Jewish — were brought to the camps here from German-occupied countries.
 Political prisoners, Roma, and a number of other ethnicities were also sent here.
 Less than 10 percent of the people brought here survived their stay.

-At the end of the war, as Soviet forces advanced into Poland, the Nazis destroyed the gas chambers and crematoria before fleeing.
+At the end of the war, as Soviet forces advanced into Poland, the Nazis blew up the gas chambers and crematoria before fleeing.
 Although they managed to destroy and burn down part of the camp, many structures remain standing to this day.

 The oldest part of Warsaw, the Old Town Market Place dates back to the 13th century.
 Although 85 percent of the area was destroyed by the Nazis during World War II, it has since been restored to look exactly like it did when it was first built.